isomerpages/moe-hougangsec/_co-curricular-activities/Sports and Games/Netball.md

 **Time**: 3.15 pm - 5.45 pm (Tue) / 1.30 pm - 4.00 pm (Fri)
 **Venue**: Parade Square (Wet weather: Foyer / GRC Wall)

+### Our experiences in Netball:
+**Chloe (3U)**
+My experience in netball was amazing, I get to know people who also have the same interest as me.
+The challenges I faced in netball was my stamina because to last throughout the game, I overcame them by exercising at home such as lifting weights.
+Because of netball I became fitter than before.
+The most memorable event in netball cca is the carnivals where I got to bond well with my teammates.

+**Jerrine (3G)**
+When I first joined netball , it was exhausting but very exciting for me.
+I learned how to shoot a goal as a goal shooter, it wasn't easy but I managed by practising shooting the ball to the goal.
+Challenges that I faced are having a hard time building up teamwork with teammates and mastering up to new skills.
+I overcome my challenges by spending time with my teammates and participate in bonding activities.
+The best memories I had in netball is winning sportsmanship during NSG with flying colors and i also enjoy the carnivals with my teammates.

+**Sarah (2E) **
+ When I first joined netball , it was really fun but also intense.
+The challenges I faced are teamwork and communication.
+I overcome them by getting to know their characteristics and understand more of how they feel in netball.
+I also get to know them better by team bonding games.

 ### Photographs